 Thomas A. Powers, Ph.D., is the Managing Member of Powers Consulting, LLC, providing management consulting to the hearing health industry.
 Dr. Powers serves an expert audiology consultant for the Better Hearing Institute, and as a Senior Consultant for Sivantos, Inc. Dr. Powers received his B.S. from the State University of New York at Geneseo, and his M.A. and Ph.D. in Audiology from Ohio University.
 He began his career as a partner in an Audiology private practice, and has over 35 years of experience in the hearing health care industry.
 Prior to his current role, Dr. Powers was Vice-President, Government Services and Professional Relations for Sivantos, Inc.

-Dr. Eric Branda is an Audiologist and Director of Product Management for Signia in the USA.
+Dr. Eric Branda is an Audiologist and Director of Applied Research Audiology for Signia.
 For nearly 20 years, Eric has provided audiological, technical and product training support around the globe.
 He specializes in bringing new product innovations to market, helping Signia fulfill its goal of creating advanced hearing solutions for all types and degrees of hearing loss.
 Dr. Branda received his PhD from Salus University, his AuD from the Arizona School of Health Sciences and his Master’s degree in Audiology from the University of Akron.

 Professor and Co-Graduate Coordinator, Audiology